Environments and Materials

 Using Potter’s Clay with Young Children

-For young children the sensory world is a source of satisfaction, and imagination is the source of exploratory delight.…Read More.
+For young children the sensory world is a source of satisfaction, and imagination is the source of exploratory delight.
+And, it is these inclinations…Read More.

 Oil Based Clay